Magnetic-Field Induced Deformation in Hybrid Stars: Introduction

 NSs are not just extremely dense objects, but they are also known to present extremely strong magnetic fields.
-Combining a simple magnetic dipole model and known pulsar spin-down data, surface magnetic fields $\sim10^{12}-10^{13}$ G are obtained \cite{2006MNRAS.369L..23P}.
 But a few X-ray isolated NSs and rotating radio transients present even stronger magnetic fields.
-Soft gamma repeaters (SGRs) and anomalous X-ray pulsars (AXPs) present the strongest magnetic fields found in NSs with surface values of the order 10$^{14}$-10$^{15}$ G \cite{2015SSRv..191..315M,doi:10.1146/annurev-astro-081915-023329,Harding_2006,Turolla_2015}.
-The similar features of these two groups of objects have resulted in the development of a unified magnetar model to explain their observed traits.
-Note that fast radio bursts (FRBs) also show magnetar behavior \cite{Margalit_2020,10.1093/mnras/staa1783,Beloborodov_2020,Levin_2020,Zanazzi_2020}.
-But, more interestingly, data from the source 4U 0142+61 for slow phase modulations in hard x-ray pulsations (interpreted as free precession) suggests magnetic fields of the order of $10^{16}$ G~\cite{Makishima:2014dua,DallOsso:2018dos} inside this pulsar.
-Magnetic fields of the order of $10^{16}$ G or higher are also expected to be produced in NS mergers \cite{Ciolfi:2013dta,Giacomazzo:2014qba,Ciolfi2020,Palenzuela:2021gdo,Ruiz:2021qmm}.
+Soft gamma repeaters (SGRs) and anomalous X-ray pulsars (AXPs) present the strongest magnetic fields found in NSs with surface values of the order 10$^{14}$-10$^{15}$ G \citep{2015SSRv..191..315M,doi:10.1146/annurev-astro-081915-023329,Harding_2006,Turolla_2015}.
+But, more interestingly, data from the source 4U 0142+61 for slow phase modulations in hard X-ray pulsations (interpreted as free precession) suggests magnetic fields of the order of $10^{16}$ G~\citep{Makishima:2014dua,DallOsso:2018dos} inside this pulsar.
+Magnetic fields of the order of $10^{16}$ G or higher are also expected to be produced in NS mergers \citep{Ciolfi:2013dta,Giacomazzo:2014qba,Ciolfi2020,Palenzuela:2021gdo,Ruiz:2021qmm}.